World welcomes Pope Francis as humble champion of poor

 Helmut Schueller, head of the Austrian dissident Priests' Initiative whose "Call to Disobedience" has challenged Church teachings on priestly celibacy and the ordination of women, said he hoped Francis would invite bishops to "lead the global church in a new and different way".

-This meant "decentralizing, perhaps 'sidelining' a bit, the central importance of the Curia (Vatican administration), getting help from outside to bring in all of what is going on in the various regional churches".
+This meant "decentralising, perhaps 'sidelining' a bit, the central importance of the Curia (Vatican administration), getting help from outside to bring in all of what is going on in the various regional churches".

 The Women's Ordination Conference, which campaigns for women to be allowed to become priests, said it hoped that Francis's "sense of justice extends to the women of the Church and their capacity for divine leadership".

-However, for now at least, Francis's calm, quiet demeanor mattered more to the faithful than his outlook.
+However, for now at least, Francis's calm, quiet demeanour mattered more to the faithful than his outlook.
 A Rome resident named Teresa spoke for many on Thursday morning when she said:

 "Yesterday he transmitted such humility, love and brotherhood.
 He gave all of us great hope and faith."